LabyMod/labymod4-api-wiki/docs/pages/server/labymod/displays/economy.md

 ???+ note

-    When sending an custom Economy Display (the key is neither `bank` nor `cash`) to the player and no icon url is set, the default icon of the cash economy will be used.
+    When sending an custom Economy Display (meaning that the key is neither `bank` nor `cash`) to the player and no icon url is set, the default icon of the cash economy will be used.

 ## Managing via LabyModPlayer (Recommended)